Combo.Router (combo v0.10.0)

 Defines a route to handle a patch request to the given path.

-Defines a plug inside a pipeline.
+Adds a plug into a pipeline.

 Defines a route to handle a post request to the given path.